nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning" header ="##### Caution">

-This action is not irreversible and your deleted data cannot be recovered.
+This action is irreversible and your deleted data cannot be recovered.

 </box>